-The Company has established a Remuneration Committee.
+Rex's Board has established a Remuneration Committee.
 The members of the Remuneration Committee are Mr Mitchell Hooke, Dr David Carland and Mr Alister Maitland.
 Mr Hooke is an independent Chair of the Remuneration Committee (and he is not Chair of the Board).
 All members of the Remuneration Committee are considered independent Directors.
-The Directors consider that the Remuneration Committee is of sufficient size, independence and technical expertise to discharge its mandate effectively.
+The Directors consider that the Remuneration Committee is of sufficient size, independence, and technical expertise to discharge its mandate effectively.
+All Directors are invited to attend any meeting held by the Remuneration Committee.